emartech/pgarchive/Manual.md

 /usr/pgsql-9.5/bin/postgres "-D" "/srv/backup/t1/standby"
 ```

-As promised there's also a (very simple) dashboard command to get a summary of what's going on:
+There's a very simple dashboard to get a summary of what's going on:

 ```
 $ pgarchive container dashboard